Dodant/neuroimaging-with-python/rotation/README.md

 Output - Dicom image
 It will rotate image by a specific angle provided by user.
 This function will accept 3 mandatory parameter
-- source folder,
+- source folder
-- destination folder,
+- destination folder
 - rotation-angle (positive value means anti-clockwise and negative value means clockwise rotation)

 author = "Dibya Raj Ghosh"